bentheredonethat/b-lang/README.md

 - [ ] Optimize all the things!

-__Compiler still in development__

-But if you still want to try it out:
+__Compiler still in development, but if you still want to run it...__

-- 1. run "python Lexer.py" to tokenize your input.blang file
+1. run "python Lexer.py" to tokenize your input.blang file
 * Lexer.py produces file called "lo" that holds tokens with corresponding lexemes
 2. compile Analyzer(s) with "g++ Analyzer.cpp -o Analyzer -std=c++11"
 3. run Analyzer executable in same directory that Lexer.py was run to analyze syntax.